adamPlusPlus/FeatSpec/reference/pipeline-steps/core/praxis.md

 **Praxis Tasks:**

 **CRITICAL INSTRUCTION**: Your output must be **cNodes and cElements**, not summaries or explanations.
-Extract the actual praxis cNodes from the input using **direct quotes and minimal interpretation**.
+Extract the actual praxis cNodes from the input.
 Do NOT explain what praxis is.
-Do NOT interpret or summarize.
-Do NOT add explanatory text.
-Extract ONLY what exists in the input.
+Do NOT invent content that doesn't exist in the input.
+Extract what exists in the input, using direct quotes when available, or extracting the essential content when the meaning is clear but wording differs.

-1. **Extract Praxis cNodes** (directly from the input)
+1. **Extract Praxis cNodes** (from the input)
    - Identify each distinct method, process, or operation **as a separate cNode**
    - Label each cNode with its type: `praxis`
-   - Determine mode: `generation` or `inquisition` or `combined` - [direct quote from input ONLY]
+   - Determine mode: `generation` or `inquisition` or `combined` - [extract from input based on what the method does]
-   - Extract method/process **as direct quotes or minimal paraphrases from input** - NO interpretation
+   - Extract method/process **from input** - use direct quotes when available, otherwise extract the essential method/process content
-   - Extract operations and transformations **as direct quotes from input** - NO explanation
+   - Extract operations and transformations **from input** - extract what operations and transformations are described

 2. **Extract Operational cNodes** (from the input)
    - Identify each cNode operation **as a cNode** (type: `operation`)